Mikaela/mikaela.github.io/n/nomap.md

 ## Why?

-Privacy.
-WiGLE.net may point your home directly just by entering the SSID and who knows how many similar services there are.
+**For privacy.** WiGLE.net may point your home directly just by entering the SSID and who knows how many similar services there are.
 While I have been thinking of this since 2015, there is at least one case where this has been used in 2018:

 - [Christian Haschek: The curious case of the Raspberry Pi in the network closet](https://blog.haschek.at/2018/the-curious-case-of-the-RasPi-in-our-network.html)